Investigations on Dynamical Stability in 3D Quadrupole Ion Traps: Quantum Stability and Ordered Structures for Many Body Systems of Trapped Ions

-We search for a fixed solution $q_{\gamma j}^0$ of the system of equations (\ref{qu14}).
+We search for a fixed solution $q_{\gamma j}^0$ of the system of eqs. (\ref{qu14}).
 Then, the elements of the Hessian matrix of the potential function $U$ in a critical point of coordinates $q_{\gamma j}^0$ are:

+As it can be observed from eq. (\ref{qu22}), our method allows one to determine (identify) the critical points of the potential function for the quantum system of $N$ identical ions, where equilibrium configurations occur.
+It is exactly these equilibrium configurations that present a large interest for ion crystals or for quantum~logic.

-\subsection{Hamiltonians for systems of $N$ ions}
+\section{Hamiltonians for Systems of $N$ Ions}

-The collective dynamics for systems of ions confined in a 3D QIT that exhibits cylindrical symmetry are characterized in \cite{Major05, Ghe00}.
-We consider a system consisting of $N$ ions in a space with $d$ dimensions, ${\mathbb R}^d$.
-The coordinates in the space (manifold) of configurations ${\mathbb R}^d$ are denoted by $x_{\alpha j}\ , \; \alpha = 1, \ldots , N\ ,\; j=1, \ldots , d$.
-In the case of linear, planar or space models we choose $d = 1$, $d = 2$ or $d = 3$, respectively.
-We introduce the kinetic energy $T$, the linear potential energy $U_1$, the quadrupole trap potential energy $U$, and the anharmonic trap potential $V$:
+We further apply our model to explore dynamical stability for systems consisting of $N$ identical ions confined in a 3D QIT (Paul, Penning or combined traps) and show they can be studied locally in the neighbourhood of the minimum configurations that describe ordered structures (Coulomb or ion crystals \cite{Kel19}).
+Collective dynamics for many body systems confined in a 3D QIT that exhibits cylindrical (axial) symmetry is characterized in Refs. \cite{Major05, Ghe00}.
+We explore a system consisting of $N$ ions in a space with $d$ dimensions, labelled as ${\mathbb R}^d$.
+The coordinates in the manifold of configurations ${\mathbb R}^d$ are denoted by $x_{\alpha j}\ , \; \alpha = 1, \ldots , N\ ,\; j=1, \ldots , d$.
+In case of linear, planar or 3D (space) models, the number of corresponding dimensions is $d = 1$, $d = 2$ or $d = 3$, respectively.
+We will further introduce the kinetic energy $T$, the linear potential energy $U_1$, the 3D QIT potential energy $U$, and the anharmonic trap potential $V$: